Scientists warn of ‘unprecedented’ risks of research into mirror life

 Risks of mirror bacteria

-The authors based the Science paper on a 300-page technical report released by the genomics research nonprofit J. Craig Venter Institute that detailed the feasibility and risks of mirror bacteria.
+The authors based the Science paper on a 300-page technical report by Adamala et al. that detailed the feasibility and risks of mirror bacteria.

 The report said that creating mirror life was a longer-term aspiration of multiple laboratories and major funders of research as part of efforts to better understand life and potentially aid in the development of drugs and other therapeutics.